galtx-centex/galtx-centex.github.io/join/join.md

 To become a member, complete the
 [membership application](https://docs.google.com/forms/d/1HGN69_7btJvldsldQ3vuew0r7k84d4UvpLB76rIO8IQ/viewform)
-and click the PayPal _Donate_ button below to begin your $30 annual membership dues
+and click the _Join_ button below to begin your $30 annual membership dues

 Thank you for supporting GPA-CT!